Basement Finishing & Remodeling Madison WI – Make The Most Of A Great Space

 To begin your plan for making the basement a more useable space, evaluate the basics from floor to ceiling, including:

 Walls and the ceiling – consider dressing up the walls with more than paint.
-But don’t undervalue bright colors – unless you’re going for the “cave” look use light colors to avoid making a confined space seem even smaller.
+But don’t undervalue bright colors – unless you’re going for the “cave,” look use light colors to avoid making a confined space seem even smaller.
 Drywall on basement walls adds a finished touch.
-A design feature called wainscot – adding a more rugged material along the lower half of the drywall – not only creates a unique look it protects drywall from dings and dents.
+A design feature called wainscot – adding a more rugged material along the lower half of the drywall – creates a unique look and protects drywall from dings and dents.
 Ceilings can be drywall or specifically-designed creations for a basement remodel.

-Choose new windows – whenever possible go for new, larger windows.
+Choose new windows – whenever possible, go for new, larger windows.
 Natural light is the No. 1 choice for creating a welcoming space.
 Unless your home has a walkout basement adding windows is a major task.
-However, it is possible even with a full, below ground poured concrete basement.
-NOTE—If you are considering adding a basement bedroom you must add an egress window – a way to safely escape the basement if the stairway is blocked.
+However, it is possible with a full, below-ground poured concrete basement.
+NOTE—If you are considering adding a basement bedroom, you must add an egress window – a way to safely escape the basement if the stairway is blocked.
 It’s the law.

-Renew the stairway – the “basement stairs” doesn’t get much consideration or attention during the building process.
-Now as you consider basement refinishing plans give the stairs a makeover, too.
+Renew the stairway – the “basement stairs” don’t get much consideration or attention during the building process.
+As you consider basement refinishing plans, give the stairs a makeover.
 Consider them as important to your basement remodel as the stairway to the second floor is.
 Give specific thought to safety and lighting.

 Call Upon A Pro For Basement Renovation

-- Water issues – are there signs of water damage?
-Do you have water in your basement whenever we get a heavy rain?
-A thorough inspection can reveal areas where water has seeped in even if you’re unaware of it.
+Water issues – are there signs of water damage?
+Do you have water in your basement whenever we get heavy rain?
+A thorough inspection can reveal areas where water has seeped in, even if you’re unaware of it.
 Water issues don’t make finishing your basement impossible, but dealing with them is important.
-Time and money spent to find the cause and stop the leak is worth it before putting in new flooring, walls or furniture isn’t it?
+Time and money spent to find the cause and stop the leak is worth it before putting in new flooring, walls, or furniture, isn’t it?

-- Heating/Cooling – basements generally feel warmer in winter and cooler in summer because they are below grade (below ground).
-As you remodel you’ll need to pay attention to how duct work is routed.
+Heating/Cooling – basements generally feel warmer in winter and cooler in summer because they are below grade (below ground).
+As you remodel, you’ll need to consider how ductwork is routed.
 The ducts feeding the upper floors are in the ceiling of your basement rooms.
-In addition, always make sure hot water heater, furnace, etc. are easy to access when new walls go up.
+In addition, always make sure the water heater, furnace, etc. are easy to access when new walls go up.